complete-ts/complete/packages/complete-lint/README.md

 ## Why This Package Is Useful

-It is a pain to get Prettier & ESLint working with TypeScript. `isaacscript-lint` is designed to make it as easy as possible.
+It is a pain to get Prettier & ESLint working with TypeScript. `complete-lint` is designed to make it as easy as possible.
 Don't clutter your `package.json` file with 15+ different ESLint-related dependencies.
 Don't bother researching which of the hundreds of existing ESLint rules to turn on and turn off.
-Just use `isaacscript-lint`.
+Just use `complete-lint`.

 If you are ready to start, see the [installation instructions](#installation-instructions).